AlanCLo/JenkinsServer/duplicity/README.md

    - [ ] Backup policy settings for daily, weekly and monthly rolling window backup
 4. Setup cron to run once per day at preferred time for swift_backup.bash and update_test_db_from_backup.bash as per example above

+**Notes**:
-**Note**: It is fine to run the scripts manually outside of cron to do a backup or restore to test.
+ * It is fine to run the scripts manually outside of cron to do a backup or restore to test.
+ * If you are setting this up for the first time: create new GPG keys, otherwise import the existing key to talk to existing backups
-See How To's below for practical things to do to get this going.
+ * See How To's below for practical things to do to get this going.

 ## How To's ##